zachoooo/Broadcast/README.md

 **prefix**: Some text displayed before a broadcast to indicate that the message is a broadcast.

 **random**: Whether or not to display the messages randomly or in order.

+**no-repeat**: If random is set to true, then don't repeat the same message twice.

 You can use configuration formatting from here: http://minecraft.gamepedia.com/Commands#Raw_JSON_text